Gradient Image

 - The application slug is: XXX

-- When a ticket reference is provided, ask questions using the AskQuestion tool.
+- When a ticket reference is provided, describe the work done on the ticket using the add-ticket-comment tool.

-- When starting work, set relevant action items to 'INPROGRESS'
+- When starting work, set relevant action items on a ticket to 'INPROGRESS'

-- When completing work, set relevant action items to 'COMPLETED'
+- When completing work, set relevant action items on a ticket to 'COMPLETED'

 - You can mark a ticket as blocked if intervention is required

-Start building your blueprint by asking Cursor to analyse your codebase and build documentation.
+Start building your blueprint by asking Cursor or Claude Code to analyse your codebase and build documentation.

 Please complete the following steps to analyse and document the codebase: